 Frances Jane Greenleaf Coomes

-Though she never attended any formal medical college and never received the degree of Doctor of Medicine, she did serve an apprenticeship under Dr. George Harrtt in Fort Harrod, modern-day Harrodsburg.
-Coomes was a physician, surgeon, and obstetrician that attracted patients not only from Kentucky but also adjoining states as well.
+Though she never attended any formal medical college and never received the degree of Doctor of Medicine, she did serve an apprenticeship under Dr. George Hart in Fort Harrod, modern-day Harrodsburg.

 “She was a woman of remarkable intellect, great originality and fertility of resource, and of strong and noble character.”

 Notes: Frances Jane Greenleaf Coomes was Kentucky’s first school teacher and was noted, in many instances, as being the first woman to practice medicine in the United States.
-Historically, however, medicine healers had been around for many years.
+Historically, however, medicine healers had been around for many years, including females.
 Elizabeth Blackwell was the first woman to become credentialed in medicine in the United States and also had ties to Henderson County, Kentucky.

 (From the Courier-Journal, Louisville, Kentucky, 15 June 1906)